 What is epistemic trust?

 Epistemic trust also referred to as ET, is a person’s capacity to trust new information and consider it relevant to integrate into their lives.

 This concept is regarded as a key target in treating individuals with borderline personality disorder.
 It allows them to accept new information about how to improve their mentalization.

 What is the best mood stabilizer for a borderline personality disorder?

 The drug that has been used for quite a long time is Lithobid or lithium carbonate.
-This mood stabilizer helps with the basic psychopathological features of this mental condition, including anger and self-harming behavior.
+This mood stabilizer helps with this mental condition’s basic psychopathological features, including anger and self-harming behavior.

 What triggers a person with a borderline personality disorder?